pvnotpv/pvnotpv.github.io/_posts/2025-01-26-bondingcurve-plotter.md

 curve = curve.BondingCurve(50000, 50000, 1, 7, 0.5)
 ```

 From the uniswap whitepaper real token reserves is the amount which are avilable at the moment for trade.
-If we substitute in the formulas, we won't be getting exactly 50k liquidity here but something close to it, If the price range was between 0.9 and 1.1 , we would get the most of our given tokens for trade.
+If we substitute in the formulas, we won't be getting exactly 50k liquidity here but something close to it, If the price range is between 0.9 and 1.1 , we would get the most of our given tokens for trade.

 ![out](/images/eqs0.png)